MrArgote/spring16/_includes/lyrics/OK-Go-Here-It-Goes-Again.md

 but here it goes again.
 Oh, here it goes again.

 It starts out easy,
 something simple,
 something sleazy,
 something inching past
 the edge of the reserve.

 Now through lines of the cheap venetian blinds your car is pulling off of the curb.

 [Chorus]
 Just when you think
 that
 you're in control,

 just when you think
 that
 you've got a hold,

 just when you get on a roll,
 here it goes,
 here it goes,
 here it goes again.

 Oh, here it goes again.
-I should have known,
+I should have known
 should have known,
 should have known again,
 but here it goes again.
 Oh, here it goes again.

 I guess
 there’s got to be a break in the monotony, but Jesus, when it rains how it pours.